gautam-404/MESA-PORT/README.md

 # MESAcommando
-A Python module to command and control [MESA](https://github.com/MESAHub/mesa)
+**A Python library to *command and control* [MESA](https://github.com/MESAHub/mesa)**

-### 🫵 Be the commander!

-* Create, run and share your MESA projects!
+### Create, modify, run and share your MESA projects!

-  With Python and MESA installed, anyone can run your MESA model using this module.
+* With Python and MESA installed, anyone can run your MESA model using this module.
 You only need to share your python project.
 * This module also allows you to manipulate parameters in your inlist files.
 Your inputs will automatically be converted to the right data type and format for fortran.
 [Brainchild of [Marco Müllner](https://github.com/MarcoMuellner/PyMesaHandler)]

 <br>